 The most important: visiting wineries

 You should plan your Tokaj trip around winery visits and tastings.
 Some wineries offer a chance to go inside their labyrinthine medieval wine cellars.
-At others, the head winemakers themselves run the tastings—personally, I most enjoy wines when I can attach a face to the label.
+At others, the head winemakers themselves run the tastings — personally, I most enjoy wines when I can attach a face to the label.
 A little advance planning will go a long way.

 If you need a break from wines: activities

-Although wine is the heart of the region, there are also other things to do, like hiking up to a scenic lookout point, walking around Tokaj’s old city, going inside the medieval churches that anchor many villages, or visiting the dazzling Baroque synagogue in Mád.
+Although wine is the heart of the region, there are also other things to do: hiking up to a scenic lookout point; walking around Tokaj’s old city; going inside the medieval churches that anchor many villages; and visiting the dazzling Baroque synagogue in the village of Mád.

 The best restaurants

-The wine region’s restaurant scene has a way to go, but these six places will not leave you disappointed.
-They feature everything from homestyle traditional Hungarian fare to freshly fried whole catfish with hand-cut potatoes, and Mangalitsa pork.
-The wines, naturally, consist of local labels.
+Tokaj's restaurant scene has a way to go, but these six places will not leave you disappointed.
+They feature everything from homestyle traditional Hungarian fare to freshly fried whole catfish with hand-cut potatoes.
+The wines, naturally, come from local producers.

 The most memorable hotels